Computational advances and challenges in simulations of turbulence and star formation: Turbulence

 By applying a Fourier-space projection, $\mathbf{F}$ can be decomposed into solenoidal ($\nabla\cdot\mathbf{F}=0$) and compressive ($\nabla\times\mathbf{F}=0$) parts via Helmholtz decomposition.
 In index notation, the projection operator is

 This yields a ratio of compressive-to-total driving power of

 Thus, $\zeta=1$ produces purely solenoidal driving, while $\zeta=0$ yields purely compressive driving.
 Intermediate $\zeta$ values give mixtures, with $\zeta=1/2$ producing $F_\mathrm{comp}/F_\mathrm{tot}=1/3$ (\inquotes{natural mixture}), equivalent to randomly selecting modes in three dimensions, where on average one axis is compressive and two are solenoidal \citep{FederrathKlessenSchmidt2008}.
-This turbulence-driving module is publicly available as a maintained C$^{++}$ code with MHD plugins and Python interfaces on GitHub \citep[][\url{https://github.com/chfeder/turbulence_generator}]{FederrathEtAl2022ascl}.

 The effects of the driving mode on structure formation have been widely studied \citep[e.g.,][]{KochEtAl2017,MohapatraFederrathSharma2022}.
 In particular, \citet{FederrathKlessen2012} and \citet{MathewFederrathSeta2023} show that compressive driving yields $\sim10\times$ higher SFR and reduces the IMF characteristic mass by a factor of $\sim2$ compared to solenoidal driving.
+While the resolution may not fully resolve the low-mass IMF and binary formation, they find that solenoidal driving results in a measurable difference in the IMF compared to compressive driving.

+Many codes have implemented turbulence driving via the OU process, however, only few support the Helmholtz mode decomposition.
+A turbulence-driving module that implements the concepts above is publicly available as a maintained C$^{++}$ code on GitHub \citep[][\url{https://github.com/chfeder/turbulence_generator}]{FederrathEtAl2022ascl}, with MHD code plugins that currently support \code{flash} and \code{quokka} directly as Git sub-modules.
+It also provides more general-purpose Python interfaces.
+This basic code was also implemented in \code{arepo}, \code{gadget}, \code{phantom}, and \code{pluto}.

+In addition to, or as an alternative approach to driving via the OU process, simulations can include direct physical drivers such as supernovae \citep[e.g.,][]{KorpiEtAl1999,JoungMacLow2006,MeeBrandenburg2006,GresselEtAl2008,GentEtAl2013,GentEtAl2020,GentEtAl2021}, protostellar jets \citep[e.g.,][]{NakamuraLi2007,CunninghamEtAl2009,FederrathEtAl2014,MurrayGoyalChang2018,GuszejnovEtAl2021}, or MRI \citep[e.g.,][]{BalbusHawleyStone1996,PessahChanPsaltis2007,FromangStone2009}.
+While these provide a more natural and realistic mechanism for energy injection and turbulence driving, they make it more difficult to perform controlled, systematic parameter studies and to characterize the driving in terms of general properties, such as the mode mixture, compared to OU driving.